platform-experience/serviceportal-widget-library/pe-status-alert/README.md

 ---
 ## Sample Data and Data Structures
 ---
-With the Performance Analytics - Content Pack - Event Management installed.
-The System table *em_alert_anomoly* is created.  `This update set will install a sample record into the table.`
+With the Performance Analytics - Content Pack - Event Management installed the System table *em_alert_anomoly* is created.  `This update set will install a sample record into the table.`

 ---
 ## API Dependencies